Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

 ## Restore a product

-Products that have been moved to the archive or the recycle bin can be restored in order to offer them again.
+You can restore products that have been moved to the archive or the recycle bin in order to use them again.

 ### Prerequisites